Migraine Headaches During Pregnancy

 during pregnancy are not usually a concern.

-But if a first-time migraine-like headache occurs in pregnancy, it is important to check
+But if a first-time migraine-like headache occurs in pregnancy, it's important to check

 for any other type of condition that may be dangerous.
 This includes bleeding in the